Bianca20090/personalProjects/README.md

 Hello!
 This repository showcases a collection of personal projects that highlight my skills in web development, database management, and software engineering.
-The applications cover a wide range of technologies including JavaScript, Node.js, Firebase, Java, MySQL, C#, SQL, and APIs, demonstrating my ability to design, implement, and optimize full-stack solutions.
+The applications cover a wide range of technologies including JavaScript, Node.js, Firebase, Java, MySQL, VBA, C#, SQL, and APIs, demonstrating my ability to design, implement, and optimize full-stack solutions.